 HRT can be used for a short time.
 Here are some options:

 - A blend of estrogen and progesterone

 HRT is not a good choice for some women.
 Medicine that may help include:

 - Antiseizure medicines

-- Plenty of fruits, vegetables, and whole grains
+- Balanced diet—plenty of vegetables, fruits, and whole grains

 Office on Women's Health https://www.womenshealth.gov